 The Nuclear Free Local Authorities published a briefing to assist its members in their response to this consultation.

 Between November 2009 and February 2010 the Government held another consultation, this time on the Secretary of State’s proposed decision.
+The draft decision only covered two nuclear reactor designs, Westinghouse’s AP1000 and Areva’s EPR.
 The Justification draft decision documents pointed out that the Government‘s Committee on the Medical Aspects of Radiation in the Environment (COMARE) was undertaking a further review of the incidence of childhood cancer around nuclear power stations, with particular reference to the KiKK study in Germany, but this wasn‘t expected to be published until after the consultation had closed.